haxtheweb/edtechjoker/draft-outline.md

 # Tues
 - [TheKodingKrab](https://github.com/TheKodingKrab/flash-card/blob/master/TEAMNOTES.MD)
   - How should the try again button be implemented?
+  - **Try again would reset the element to it's initial state.
+Make sure that anything the user can do to modify the element has a boolean state that can be undone effectively. type in field (ok reset input to nothing).
+Click to check answer (Boolean for testAnswer changes from false to true, card flips and shows anwers based on boolean change.
+To reset, just set it back to false).
+Using booleans and updated() life cycle will be important here.
   - Animations/ potenital flips?
+  - **Flip animation not required but a nice touch to ensure user context is maintained.
+I click and expect soemthing to happen so it just updating would also be good but something to imply a different state is happening like a flip would be cool.**
   - Reset of all the components?
+  - **If the cards in their connectedCallback set a window.addEventListener("flash-card-reset") or some such thing then when the user clicks reset in any one card you can bubble the event up.
+Here's the docs on making and listening for custom events -- [docs on custom events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events)**
 - [runtimeErrorsMadeEasy](https://github.com/runtimeErrorsMadeEasy/Project3/blob/master/TEAMNOTES.MD)
   - How do we wire our element to Hax?
   - Can we take creative liberties with the design of our event badges that aren't a part of the comp?